Bumbobi–Bubulo–Lwakhakha Road

 Bumbobi–Bubulo–Lwakhakha Road is a road in the Eastern Region of Uganda, connecting the city of Mbale to the town of Lwakhakha at the International border with Kenya.

 Location

 The road starts at Bumbobi, a suburb of the city of Mbale (2014 population: 92,857), the most populous city in Uganda's Eastern Region.
 The road continues through Nabumali and Bubulo to end at Lwakhakha, a total distance of about 46 km.
 The road connects Manafwa District to Mbale, the largest city in the Bugisu sub-region.
-The coordinates of the road near Bubulo are 0°57'03.0"N, 34°16'17.0"E (Latitude:0.950833; Longitude:34.271389).

 Upgrading to bitumen

 The government of Uganda requested funding from the African Development Bank (ADB) to upgrade this road from gravel surface to class 2 bitumen surface.
 As required by Ugandan law and ADB guidelines, an environment assessment study was commissioned and its report published in 2013.
 Construction was expected to start once funding was approved and a contractor was selected and hired.
 As of November 2014, project preparation was ongoing.